JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-3.md

 Once we get the page text, we use `var paragraphs = TextChunker.SplitPlainTextParagraphs([pageText], 500, 100, null, text => tokenizer.CountTokens(text));` to split it into paragraphs, using a max of 500 tokens and an overlap of 100 tokens.

+> NOTE: You may want to modify these values for smaller and/or larger chunks and overlaps to see how they effect the quality of your retriever later.

-Then we loop through those paragraphs, create PageChunk models and populate with the Text, number of the chunk, Embedding for the paragraph and add that PageChunk to the Pages.
-Once all paragraphs on a page are added, then the Page is added to the Document.
+Then we loop through those paragraphs, create `PageChunk` models and populate with the paragraph text, number of the chunk, embedding for the paragraph and add that `PageChunk` to the `Pages`.
+Once all paragraphs of a page are added, the Page is added to the `Document`.

-Once all the pages have been processed, the Document is saved to the database.
+Once all the pages have been processed, the `Document` is saved to the database.

 When all is done, it writes out the number of chunks that were generated.